 How do I bundle policies if my renters and auto insurance renew at different times?

 Start by deciding which insurance company you want to provide both your auto and renters insurance policies.
 First, move over whichever policy renews first; when the second policy is due for renewal, contact the insurance provider and tell them you want to bundle the new policy with the old one.
 You should then be eligible for the multi-policy discount and any other bundling benefits.

 What’s the best insurance company for getting both car and renters insurance?

-What about auto, renters, AND life insurance?
+What's the best insurance company for auto, renters, AND life insurance?

-If you want to bundle your auto insurance policy, renters insurance policy, and life insurance policy…well, there’s certainly nothing stopping you.
+If you want to bundle your auto insurance policy, renters insurance policy, and life insurance policy there’s certainly nothing stopping you.
 The more policies you have with a particular insurance company, the happier they’ll be—and they may be willing to extend a substantial discount or other benefits to you for giving them such a large portion of your business.
 If you’re eager to bundle three or more types of insurance policies at a single company, ask whether they’ll extend you an extra-large multi-policy discount in exchange.